apache/openwhisk-deploy-kube/README.md

 ### Selectively redeploying using a locally built docker image

-You can use the `helm upgrade` command to selectively redeploy one or more OpenWhisk componenets.
+You can use the `helm upgrade` command to selectively redeploy one or more OpenWhisk components.
 Continuing the example above, if you make additional changes to the controller source code and want to just redeploy it without redeploying the entire OpenWhisk system you can do the following: